arduino/docs-content/content/software/app-lab/9.release-notes/04.release-0-10/content.md

 #### What's New

 * Agentic Coding in App Lab
-* Laguage Server support in editor
+* Language Server support in editor
 * Examples organized into 'basics' and 'inspirations'
 * UI updates to side panel